 By Jackie Algon

 The initiative lifted off in 2017 with a presentation at the Wilton Library about what pollinators are, why they are important and how we can create a positive environment for them.
 On-going plantings and talks continue in the region.
 Come learn which plants to use, where to get them, and how to plant them.
 Check the events page for listings.
-Join the Pathway by pledging to include native plants, creating a pollinator-friendly space on your property–as small as a container to as large as a meadow–and to use pest management techniques that do not require pesticides to control insects or weeds.
+Join the Pathway by pledging to include native plants, creating a pollinator-friendly space on your property–as small as a container to as large as a meadow–and to avoid pesticides and chemical fertilizers.